Bitrix24 Helpdesk

 floatval Returns a number (with a floating point).

 Only the minimum value is required.
-If you don't want to limit the upper value, you can omit the second parameter, for example =rand(17).
+If you don't want to limit the upper value, you can omit the second parameter, like =rand(17).

 ceil Rounds the fraction up.